 Extensive register comparisons of mass data ensure that the supervision conducted by the Finnish Centre for Pensions is comprehensive and up to date.
 In addition, the Supervisory Department at the Finnish Centre for Pensions comes across cases through individual inquiries by workers, via risk target screenings, as well as authority reports and authority cooperation.

 Unemployment insurance contributions are being paid diligently; only a small proportion of negligence is deliberate.
-Monitoring data from the Unemployment Insurance Fund (TVR) suggests that most failures to meet the payment obligation are due to human or system errors by the employer.
+Monitoring data from the Employment Fund suggests that most failures to meet the payment obligation are due to human or system errors by the employer.

 Monitoring is based on payroll data comparisons and cooperation between the authorities